nus-cs2103-AY2021S2/tp/docs/developerGuide/feature/EventDone.md

 ### [Feature] Marking `Event` as Done

-We want to allow `Event` to be marked as done.
-So that the user can easily keep track of what events have been completed, and what events are upcoming.
+This feature allows `Event` to be marked as done.
+Helps user to easily keep track of what events have been completed.

-`Event` titles could include a tick to represent completion.
+In the display, done `Event` will include a tick to represent completion.

 #### Implementation
 * Syntax for EDoneCommand: `edone INDEX [INDEX]...`
 * Modification to `Event` class
-    * New attribute `isDone` should be added to represent a done and not done event.
+    * New attribute `isDone` to represent a done and not done event.
     * A `setDone()` method to return a new `Event` object that is done.
     * A `getStatus()` method that returns a tick if the `Event` is done (for UI display).